bbc/dvbcss-synctiming/README.md

 the flash and the start of a new one.

 ### The light sensor does not pick up significant stray light
-### The audio signals is free from background noise
+### The audio signal is free from background noise

 The light sensor should be fixed as closely as possible to the display and, ideally, enclosed to avoid too much stray light.